dvtate/YodaScript/README.md

 ```

 ### Conditionals
-I haven't added old YodaScript's if statement syntax as it needs to be significantly refactored.
-For now you can use `cond`.
+Due to the technical challenges, I haven't added old YodaScript's if statement syntax.
+For now you can use the same `cond` syntax as in V1.
 ```
 > $gpa let input float =
 3.863